 I am delighted that the Opposition Front-Bench team support the broad principle, which I have just enunciated, and that we are of a very similar mind on this.
 That is extremely welcome news and I thank them for that.

 I confirm that the four criteria that the hon.
 Gentleman read out from the new clause about victims’ payments are absolutely central to the process of working through the details about how we do the definition of who will be eligible for the new payment scheme.
-That will be the way in which we deliver on the central principle, which I hope I outlined very clearly in my opening comments: making sure that this is not a pension for terrorists.
+That will be the way we deliver on the central principle, which I hope I outlined very clearly in my opening comments: making sure that this is not a pension for terrorists.

 Thank you very much indeed, Mr Speaker—I appreciate that very much.
-I welcome very warmly what the Minister and the shadow Minister said in the House today and the consensus that there is on this issue.
+I welcome very warmly what the Minister and the shadow Minister have said in the House today and the consensus that there is on this issue.
 I pay tribute to the many victims, including Michelle Williamson, who lost both her parents in the Shankhill bombing in October 1993, when nine innocent people were murdered on the Shankhill Road.
 The bomber who injured himself in planting that bomb would be eligible if this action was not taken to disqualify terrorist perpetrators.

 Will the Minister join me in thanking all those victims and victims’ organisations that have worked together to bring about a pension for victims and to make sure that the eligibility criteria are right and proper?
 Would he also care to comment on the Victims’ Commissioner’s position?
 While there is a consensus here, she appears out of step with many victims’ groups and victims.
 Does that call into question her position?
 In a letter in today’s press in Northern Ireland, many victims’ groups have called into question her position on this issue.